-Getting to Scapa itself is dependant on where you are coming from.
+Getting to Scapa itself is dependent on where you are coming from.

 There are two ways of doing it if you chose to drive here.